 You may want to set up some time to talk with your financial professional and/or tax advisor to discuss how this plan can help you meet your financial objectives.
-Schedule an appointment soon so you can act quickly when the enrollment period opens.
+Schedule an appointment soon so you can act quickly.

 Enroll in the plan.